scriptPilot/app-framework/docs/test.md

 ## Code fix

-App Framework fix your code automatically on each test or build command.
+App Framework fixes your code automatically on each test or build command.

 To disable this behavior, you can set the configuration parameter *fixCodeOnBuild* to false.

 If some findings could not be fixed automatically, they will be logged to *code-findings.log* file.

 ## Development Firebase rules